easytarget/PrintPy2040/microPython/README.md

   >>>
 ```
 # Installing:
-Upload the whole of this folder ('micropython') onto the root of your device; and ('micropython/fonts') as a folder on the device.
+Upload all the `.py` files from this directory onto the root folder of your device in the IDE; and the whole fonts directory as 'fonts'.
 * The 'Firmware' folder should not be copied; the README does not need copying euther.

 ## Initial Configuration: